the-other-mariana/the-other-mariana.github.io/_posts/2024-02-16-wrap-cuda-in-go.md

 ## Create A Shared Library

 In this text I assume you got a CMake build pipeline to create an **executable file for your project**.
-For the wrapping, we need to modify the CMake files in order to ditch the executable and create a **shared library** instead.
+For the wrapping, we need to modify the CMake files in order to create the executable (for running the standalone) and create a **shared library** as well (for go).
 In Linux, a shared library has the .so extension, while in Windows it stands as .dll.
 Most servers are cheaper if you run a Linux machine, so we will go on with the Linux way.

 CGo calls **C** code, but since CUDA is compiled with C++ syntax, we need to basically create a C interface that can call C++ code.
 CGo calls this interface, and this interface calls C++/CUDA code.